LuxoftAKutsan/sdl_evolution/proposals/nnnn-http-app-service.md

 ## Introduction

-Create for AppServices additional service type : HTTP With HTTPS connection
+Create additional service type : HTTP with HTTPS connection for AppServices

 ## Motivation

-In case if cellular data in vehicle is not available but it required for Policies, SDL may perform HTTP request via HTTP App service.
+In case if in-vehicle cellular data is not available but it's required for Policies, SDL may perform HTTP request via HTTP App service.

 Robust internet connection required for :
  - Policy update